yonatang/n26-transactions/README.md

     * Using categories to separate slow tests and fast tests

 # Assumptions
-* ~~transaction.amount >= 0~~ After rethinking about it, transaction with negative amount make a lot of sense
+* ~~transaction.amount >= 0~~ After rethinking about it, transactions with negative amounts make a lot of sense
 * Transaction.type must match ```[a-zA-Z0-9_]*```
     * Funny values might break the REST api.
 In particular, types like "cars/bikes.json".
 I can overcome it, but didn't want to go through the hassle.
 * Type must be exists
 * No security concerns
 * Cannot override existing transaction id.
-Trying to put existing transaction will fail
+Trying to put two transaction with same ID will cause one of them to fail

 # Discussion
 ## Performance and concurrency